DrunkenJellies-dev/PokeSmart/README.md

 ## Key Project Goals

 1. **To Share Pokémon Content:** Provide a space for users to view and discuss Pokémon-related blog posts.
-2. **To Build a Community:** Foster interaction through comments and user profiles.
+2. **To Build a Community:** Foster interaction through comments, likes, dislikes, and user profiles.
-3. **To Encourage User Interaction:** Allow users to comment on posts and view their own profiles.
+3. **To Encourage User Interaction:** Allow users to comment, like, dislike and share posts and view their own profiles.
 4. **To Provide a User-Friendly Experience:** Ensure easy navigation and accessibility across devices.

 ## Target Audience